top of page

 • If you are doing anything other than a very gradual approach, clear your calendar and make sure your baby sleeps in the crib and only in the crib until s/he’s learned to fall asleep there (in most cases this will take five days to two weeks).

-• Don’t start a parent-led nap intervention until your baby is old enough, usually over six months or as earlier if your pediatrician approves (you can do a gradual strategy anytime).
+• Don’t start a parent-led nap intervention until your baby is old enough, usually over six months or earlier if your pediatrician approves (you can do a gradual strategy anytime).
 For more on reasonable expectations and appropriate ages to start working on naps, see our previous post.

 bottom of page